charles356/malaria-deaths-/README.md

 **Tableau:** Loading the data into visulisation presenting striaght-forward, systematic charts/graphs Explaining relevent information.

-This project aims to achieve an understanding (of age groups) of the countries that have been affected by this disease mostly spreading awareness to more humid, hot places that have a higher chance of infection
+This project aims to achieve an understanding of the countries that have been affected by this disease mostly spreading awareness to more humid, hot places that have a higher chance of infection

 I have learnt from this project, how exactly malaria is contacted/spreaded with ways to prevent this occurance for example, using isect repellent or having functional insect misquito net above the bed.